Quick overview of CLL/SLL

 - for people with CLL who have had other treatments.

-Ventoclax blocks proteins that help lymphoma cells survive.
+Venetoclax blocks proteins that help lymphoma cells survive.
 This can make the lymphoma cells die.
-It is approved for some people who don’t respond to other treatments, including chemo-immunotherapy, ibrutinib or idelalisib.

 Rarely, CLL transforms (changes) into a more aggressive type of lymphoma, usually diffuse large B-cell lymphoma (DLBCL).
 This is known as ‘Richter syndrome’.
 Evidence suggests up to 1 in every 100 people with CLL develop Richter syndrome each year.